-Annual general meeting 2020
+Annual general meeting 2021

-$\rm H\&M's$ annual general meeting 2020 will be held on Thursday, 7 May 2020 in the Erling Persson Hall, Aula Medica, Karolinska Institutet in Solna.

-To register to attend the 2020 AGM, see page 86 of H&M's annual report for 2019 or visit hmgroup.com/agm.
+H&M's annual general meeting 2021 will be held on Thursday, 6 May 2021.
+To register to attend the 2021 AGM, see the notice of the meeting at hmgroup.com/agm.

 2. NOMINATION COMMITTEE

 The nomination committee prepares information that will be used as a basis for decisions at the general meeting concerning the election of the board of directors, chairman of the board, auditors and chairman of the annual general meeting, the fees to the board and auditors, as well as principles for the nomination committee.
 The nomination committee's proposal for the composition of the board exhibits diversity and breadth as regards expertise, experience, background and gender balance.
 It also takes into consideration H&M's stage of development and future focus.